bcgov/dcts/OpenShift/Templates/README.md

 Once you have images tagged for dev, test or prod you are ready to deploy.
 Open a command prompt and login as above to OpenShift Change to the project for the type of deployment you are configuring.
-For example, to configure a dev deployment, switch to agri-nmp-dev
+For example, to configure a dev deployment, switch to nrs-cmdb-dev

 In the command prompt, type
-`oc project agri-nmp-dev`
+`oc project nrs-cmdb-dev`
 By default projects do not have permission to access images from other projects.
 You will need to grant that.
 Run the following:
 `oc policy add-role-to-user system:image-puller system:serviceaccount:<project_identifier>:default -n <project namespace where project_identifier needs access>`

 EXAMPLE - to allow the production project access to the images, run:

-`oc policy add-role-to-user system:image-puller system:serviceaccount:agri-nmp-prod:default -n agri-nmp-tools`
+`oc policy add-role-to-user system:image-puller system:serviceaccount:nrs-cmdb-prod:default -n nrs-cmdb-tools`

 - Process and create the Environment Template
 - `oc process -f deployment-template.json  -p APP_DEPLOYMENT_TAG=<DEPLOYMENT TAG> | oc create -f -`